ricardopxl/how-to-use-api-prestashop-with-examples/README.md

-# HOW TO USE API PRESTASHOP (EXAMPLE SEARCH PRODUCT, SCALABLE TO OTHER OBJECTS)
+# How to use API Prestashop (Example search product, scalable to other objects)
 How to use API Prestashop - Simple.

 ¿You need a search products from your Prestashop Store?
 We can a simple and usefull code for you porpuse.